 Multiple Intune app protection access settings for same set of apps and users

-When dealing with different types of settings, an app version requirement would take precedence, followed by Android operating system version requirement and Android patch version requirement.
-Then, any warnings for all types of settings in the same order are checked.
+When dealing with different types of settings, an app version requirement would take precedence, followed by an Android operating system version requirement and an Android patch version requirement.
+Then, any warnings are checked for all types of settings in the same order.